Acne – Adult

 Oral acne medications

-Your health care professional may prescribe oral antibiotics (minocycline, Solodyn), alone or in combination with other prescription-strength acne medications to fight p. acnes, the bateria that makes acne lesions become more inflammed.
+Your health care professional may prescribe oral antibiotics (minocycline, Solodyn), alone or in combination with other prescription-strength acne medications to fight p. acnes, the bacteria that makes acne lesions become more inflamed.

 Some oral medications are prescribed to control the underlying hormonal trigger of acne among women.
 These hormonal treatment options include oral contraceptives (Yaz, Ortho Tri-Cyclen), hormone replacement therapy (HRT), and spironolactone (aldactone).
 HRT is not commonly used to treat acne in pre-menopausal women and should never be taken during pregnancy.

 For the most severe, unresponsive cases of acne, oral isotretinoin (Amnesteem, Sotret) may be prescribed.
 Isotretinoin is one of the most effective treatments for severe acne, but it has serious side so treatment with isotretinoin requires working closely with a dermatologist.

 What are some additional skin care tips for acne?

 - Clean skin gently.
 Use a mild skin cleanser twice a day, and pat skin dry.
 Harsh cleansers and astringents can worsen acne.

 - Do not pop, squeeze, or pick at acne lesions, as this can promote inflammation and infection..
 Avoid touching your face with your hands.
 Keep hands away from your face, and wash your hands often, in case you do touch your face.